 (2) A citation may be served out of the jurisdiction but, if it is issued pursuant to Rule 8, only with the leave of the Court.

-(3) Order 10 Rule 4 applies to an application for leave under paragraph (2) as it applies to an application for leave under Rules 1 or 2 of that Order.
+(3) Order 10 Rule 4 applies to an application for leave under subrule (2) as it applies to an application for leave under Rules 1 or 2 of that Order.

 (4) The order granting leave must fix the time within which the person to be served must comply with the citation.